AlexRed29/GTASymlinkGenerator/README.md

 - Quite simple interface (Windows **CMD**).
 - For security reasons, it asks us if it will be for a **Total Conversion Mod**.
 - Confirmation of required folders and files (***"Anim", "Audio", "Models"***, etc.).
-- Portable (No need to install anything).
+- Portable (No need to install anything!).
-- Safe and without so much "unnecessary code".
 <br> <br> <br>

 # INSTALLATION